 Every now and then a post comes up on Chinese Forums asking if a character is a Chinese one or a Japanese one.
 Elsewhere on the web I’ve seen doubts about people’s language ability being raised because they “couldn’t tell the difference between Chinese and Japanese characters”.

-The vast majority of Japanese characters are in fact the same as traditional Chinese characters.
+The vast majority of Japanese kanji characters are in fact the same as traditional Chinese hanzi characters.
 Korean also makes use of this same set of characters.
 The names are similar in all three languages: hanzi (Chinese), kanji (Japanese) and hanja (Korean).

 In the past this meant that the literati of these three countries (and others) could communicate with a common writing system even though their spoken languages were completely different.
 It’s a little bit like European scholars all being proficient in Latin and Greek in the past.

 Update 2012/04/25: mihao pointed out below that this section could be misleading.
 There are differences between the character sets used in Chinese, Japanese and Korean, but there is far, far more similarity than difference.
-The vast majority of these characters originated in Chinese and retain their meaning in the other two languages.
+The vast majority of these characters originated in Chinese and retain their meaning and form in the other two languages.